 The car parking for this route is on the side of Hazelwood Road – close to where it merges with Clough Head Lane.
 There are no specific markers on any maps or satnav apps, so, you need to use the GPS coordinates: 53.177477, -2.007883.
 Make sure to check for any car parking restrictions as these can change at short notice.

 Walk Start Point

 From the road, head up the stone steps to the north, which are sandwiched between two wooden signposts.
-You’ll need to squeeze through the small gap in the wall to reach this Lud’s Church walk start point on the other side.
+You’ll need to squeeze through the small gap in the wall to reach the public footpath for the Lud’s Church walk start point on the other side.

 Lud’s Church Walk Route Directions

-This short and simple walk is easy to follow with good views of the Staffordshire countryside during the walk to Lud’s Church.
+This short and simple walk is easy to follow with good views of the Staffordshire countryside during the short walk to Lud’s Church Peak District.
 Plus, there’s hardly any incline either – so good for an easy walk or for little one’s.
 Make sure to download the GPS file from the walk map above so you can keep on track!

 - Having passed through the gap in the walk on Hazelwood Road, you next want to pass through the gate approximately 10 metres in front of you.

 - After this, follow the path as it runs parallel to the drystone wall for around 800 metres.
 At which point, the path splits in two – take the right-hand fork.